-T2K.10 The Saham Toney Masterplanning Report was independently prepared to evaluate the merits of various alternate site layout schemes for allocated sites STNP1, STNP4 and STNP7 (as a group in conjunction with two other sites which were excluded from allocation as a result of the studies), and for allocated size STNP16.
+T2K.7 The Saham Toney Masterplanning Report was independently prepared to evaluate the merits of various alternate site layout schemes for allocated sites STNP1, STNP4 and STNP7 (as a group in conjunction with two other sites which were excluded from allocation as a result of the studies), and for allocated site STNP16.

-T2K.11 The masterplanning studies were undertaken to better identify preferred layouts for larger sites and/or sites in close proximity to one another that warranted a coherent approach.
+T2K.8 The masterplanning studies were undertaken to better identify preferred layouts for larger sites and/or sites in close proximity to one another that warranted a coherent approach.

-T2K.12 The requirement for masterplanning of major development sites is justified by the Neighbourhood Area's key development constraints: limited infrastructure; surface water flood risk; specific housing needs and landscape character and setting.
+T2K.9 The requirement for masterplanning of major development sites is justified by the Neighbourhood Area's key development constraints: limited infrastructure; surface water flood risk; specific housing needs and landscape character and setting.

-T2K.13 Site density is in part dictated by the fact that parts of the site are subject to surface water flooding and therefore not available for housing development, but are instead set aside for attenuation measures.
+T2K.10 Site density is in part dictated by the fact that parts of the site are subject to surface water flooding and therefore not available for housing development, but are instead set aside for attenuation measures.
 Additionally, higher site density would not be compatible with a requirement to satisfactorily conserve the setting of Page's Place.

-T2K.14 Local highway widening and footpath provision is required to ensure highway and pedestrian safety and requirements are further guided by the findings of the Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020.
+T2K.11 Local highway widening and footpath provision is required to ensure highway and pedestrian safety and requirements are further guided by the findings of the Saham Toney Neighbourhood Plan Transport Study, AECOM, April 2020.

-T2K.15 Part of the site is subject to surface water flood risk which justifies the drainage and flood mitigation measures required by the policy, as does the finding of the Site Assessment Report prepared by AECOM, June 2019, in this respect.
+T2K.12 Part of the site is subject to surface water flood risk which justifies the drainage and flood mitigation measures required by the policy, as does the finding of the Site Assessment Report prepared by AECOM, June 2019, in this respect.

-T2K.16 The site's location in an area of moderate-high combined landscape/visual sensitivity (see Table P7A.1) results in the requirement for a proportionate Landscape and Visual Appraisal to be provided with a planning application for this site to demonstrate the proposal is acceptable in terms of its landscape impact and to identify and justify appropriate impact mitigation measures.
-The site is located in an area of high visual sensitivity, as identified in the Saham Toney Parish Landscape Assessment, January 2019.
-The requirement for a proportionate Landscape and Visual Appraisal is further justified by the fact that (a) two other sites are allocated in close proximity to this one, and (b) another two sites in the same area were excluded from allocation because of their harmful landscape impact.
-Hence the cumulative impact of all three sites (STNP1, STNP4 and STNP7) requires careful consideration.
-In this respect, good potential for appropriate mitigation of that impact has been identified, and is shown in the indicative site layout given in Policy Map 2G.1, which is taken from the Saham Toney Masterplanning Report, AECOM, February 2020.
-That report takes account of reviews of potential landscape impact given in both the Saham Toney Site Selection Report, 2nd edition, May 2020 and the Saham Toney Masterplanning Report, AECOM, February 2020.
-However, should a significantly different site layout to that given in Policy Map 2G.1 be proposed, those reviews will not be applicable and hence it will not automatically be evident that equivalent mitigation exists.
+T2K.13 The site's location in an area of moderate-high combined landscape/visual sensitivity (see Table P7A.1 and Policy Map 7A.3) results in the requirement for a proportionate Landscape and Visual Appraisal to beprovided with a planning application for this site to demonstrate the proposal is acceptable in termsof its landscape impact and to identify and justify appropriate impact mitigation measures.
+The site islocated in an area of high visual sensitivity, as identified in the Saham Toney Parish LandscapeAssessment, January 2019.
+The requirement for a proportionate Landscape and Visual Appraisal isfurther justified by the fact that (a) two other sites are allocated inclose proximity to this one, and(b) another two sites in the same area were excluded from allocation because of their harmfullandscape impact.
+Hence the cumulative impact of all three sites (STNP1, STNP4 and STNP7) requirescareful consideration.
+In this respect, good potential for appropriate mitigation of that impact hasbeen identified, and is shown in the indicative site layout given in Policy Map 2G.1, which is takenfrom the Saham Toney Masterplanning Report, AECOM, February 2020.
+That report takes account ofreviews of potential landscape impact given in both the Saham Toney Site Selection Report, 2ndedition, May 2020 and the Saham Toney Masterplanning Report, AECOM, February 2020.
+However, should a significantly different site layout to that given in Policy Map 2G.1 be proposed, thosereviews will not be applicable and hence it will not automatically be evident that equivalent mitigation exists.
 In such a case, mitigation may be identified by a proportionate Landscape and Visual Appraisal so provision of such an appraisal would be an essential measure.

-T2K.17 Site layout and design shall be such as to respect and preserve Key View 3 (from Hills Road south towards Page's Place and beyond), and where possible to enhance that view.
+T2K.14 Site layout and design shall be such as to respect and preserve Key View 3 (from Hills Road south towards Page's Place and beyond), and where possible to enhance that view.
 Preservation of a Key View is justified by the Saham Toney Parish Landscape Character Assessment Part Three, Key Views Assessment, January 2019.